curl/curl/docs/HTTP3.md

 ## Experimental!

-HTTP/3 and QUIC support in curl is not yet working and this is early days.
-Consider all QUIC and HTTP/3 code to be **EXPERIMENTAL** until further notice.
+HTTP/3 and QUIC support in curl is considered **EXPERIMENTAL** until further notice.
+It needs to be enabled at build-time.

-curl does not have HTTP/3 support (yet).

-The bleeding edge QUIC work is done in the dedicated [QUIC](https://github.com/curl/curl/tree/QUIC) branch, but the plan is to merge as often as possible from there to master.
-All QUIC related code will remain being build-time conditionally enabled.
+Further development and tweaking of the HTTP/3 support in curl will happen in in the master branch using pull-requests, just like ordinary changes.

 # ngtcp2 version

 ## Build

-1. clone ngtcp2 from git (the draft-17 branch)
+1. clone ngtcp2 from git (the draft-22 branch)
-2. build and install ngtcp2's custom OpenSSL version (the quic-draft-17 branch)
+2. build and install ngtcp2's custom OpenSSL version (the quic-draft-22 branch)
+3. build and install nghttp3
-3. build and install ngtcp2 according to its instructions
+4. build and install ngtcp2 according to its instructions
-4. configure curl with ngtcp2 support: `./configure --with-ngtcp2=<install prefix>`
+5. configure curl with ngtcp2 support: `./configure --with-ngtcp2=<install prefix>`
-5. build curl "normally"
+6. build curl "normally"

 ## Running